anymod/guide/docs/guide/usage.md

 ## Moving a mod to a different project

-While viewing our newly cloned & edited mod, click the arrow next to the "Clone" button then click "Move to another project".
+To move a mod to a new project, click the arrow next to the "Clone" button then click "Move to another project".

 <img src="https://res.cloudinary.com/component/image/upload/v1562704535/guide/move-mod.png">